atulkumarpccs/Robot-Process-Automation-1/README.md

  ### Build Steps :

- 1.After doing `installation` , please install other package realted to mail, pdf ...as per need .
+ * After doing `installation` , please install other package realted to mail, pdf ...as per need .

- 2.Setup the envioronment run command >>``activate carnd-term1``

- 3.Clone the project from github >>``git clone https://github.com/atulkumarpccs/Robot-Process-Automation-1.git ``
+ * Clone the project from github >>``git clone https://github.com/atulkumarpccs/Robot-Process-Automation-1.git ``

- 4.Open the file in UiPath
+ * Open the file in UiPath

  ### Known Issues :

- 1.Set up is done for windows environment
+ * Set up is done for windows environment

- 2.Set is not done for other platform.
+ * Set is not done for other platform.

- 3.Some of package are installed manully in UiPath through ``UIPath manager``
+ * Some of package are installed manully in UiPath through ``UIPath manager``